appleniks969/copilot-dashboard/completed-tasks.md

 - **Added Support for All Token Types**: Removed token format validation to accept all GitHub token formats.
 - **Simplified Authentication**: Authentication process now accepts any token format that GitHub validates.
 - **Fixed Environment Variable Loading**: Implemented robust environment variable handling with support for loading from `.env.local` and Next.js runtime configuration.
+- **Fixed FilterBar Environment Variables**: Updated the FilterBar component to use environment variables through the ConfigContext for better reliability.

 ## Future Enhancement Opportunities